-I decided to learn a bit more about Go internals and since it was long time that somebody wrote about Go scheduler, I though it would be an interesting post.
+I’m constantly learning Go & just finished reading The Go Programming Language & Go in Action books, so I decided to learn a bit more about Go internals and since it was long time that somebody wrote about Go scheduler, I though it would be an interesting post.
 So, let’s get to it!

 The Go runtime manages scheduling, garbage collection, and the runtime environment for goroutines.
 Here, I will focus only on the scheduler.